wlillisdev/tasty_tipples/README.md

   - [some erros found during testing](assets/readme/errors_js.png)
   - All erros were fixed.
 And now passed ok through [JSHint](https://jshint.com/)

 ## Lighthouse
  - Lighthouse testing was carried out in Developer Tools in Chrome.
 Initially it gave a number of improvements and flagged up a number of images that needed to be reduced in size.
 Which was done.
  - [See Light House Before Improvements](media/light_house_first.png)
  - The results were also skewed as the chrome extensions on my testing device was affecting the lighthouse results.
 The tests were redone in incognito window and performance score increased.
 Results below from home page
+ - As the hompage has alot of imagery to allow for an engaging landing page.
+I was unable to improve lighthouse results further.
+With more time i would like to tackle other errors on oulined in lighthouse report.
  - Desktop Result’s
  ![Homepage](media/light_house_test.png)